 Habilidades mais Oportunidades resulta em Jovem com Emprego, or HOJE for short, is Helvetas’ vocational training project in northern Mozambique.
 “Hoje” is also Portuguese for “today”.
 The program is geared to today’s problems, serving as a corrective to the pipedreams and empty promises often used to fob off young Mozambicans, such as “when we start extracting natural gas…” or “when a new government takes the helm…”

 Young people hear about HOJE on the radio.
-After signing up for the training, they are assigned to a learning group and informed about job market requirements and the sectors in which training is available: construction, the hospitality industry (catering and hotels) and other services, and ecological agriculture.
+After signing up for the training, they are assigned to a learning group and informed about job market requirements and the sectors in which training is available: tailoring, locksmithing, carpentry, mechanics.
 Many of these young people have had little if any schooling.
 They are from severely disadvantaged segments of society, over half are women.

 In the learning groups we see which trainees are particularly motivated to learn the basics of an occupation and take on the challenges of the working world.
 Upon successful completion of the three-month course, each trainee receives a certificate as well as assistance in finding gainful employment or even starting up their own business.